 More than 16,000 organizations were represented in the 2019 Most Wired program.
 The surveys assessed the adoption, integration and impact of technologies in health care organizations at all stages of development, from early development to industry leading.

-“Health care organizations across the globe are continually striving to raise the standard of care, pushing themselves and their peers to do better,” said Russ Branzell, president and CEO of CHIME.
+“Healthcare organizations across the globe are continually striving to raise the standard of care, pushing themselves and their peers to do better,” said CHIME President and CEO Russ Branzell.
 “We designed Most Wired to identify and share those leading practices so everyone can benefit.
 It is an honor to be among those that perform at the highest levels, knowing that the excellence they achieve will impact patients for years to come.”

 CHIME is an executive organization dedicated to serving chief information officers, chief medical information officers, chief nursing information officers, chief innovation officers, chief digital officers and other senior health care IT leaders.
 With more than 2,900 members in 56 countries and over 150 health care IT business partners and professional services firms, CHIME provides a highly interactive, trusted environment, enabling senior professional and industry leaders to collaborate; exchange best practices; address professional development needs; and advocate the effective use of information management to improve the health and care in the communities they serve.